 an annual mean wage of $33,180 across all industries.
 Motor vehicle

 manufacturing ($46,510) was the highest paying manufacturing industry for

 OES data by state and metropolitan/nonmetropolitan area are available at

 OES national industry-specific data are available at www.bls.gov/oes/current/oessrci.htm.

---Registered nurses, with nearly 2.9 million jobs, was the largest healthcare
+--Registered nurses, with 2.9 million jobs, was the largest healthcare

 occupation.
 (See table 1.)
 Most registered nurses worked in the general